PTM-POSE Reference#

 - ptm_pose.annotate.construct_PTMcode_interprotein_gmt_file(file=None, odir=None, overwrite=False, max_retries=5, delay=10)[source]#

-Given the PTMcode interprotein interaction data, convert to readily usable format with PTM-POSE in gmt file format
+- Given the PTMcode interprotein interaction data, convert to readily usable format with PTM-POSE in gmt file format - file: str

 - odirstr